jhukdev/jameshill.dev/src/articles/running-gatsby-within-aws-lambda.md

 - Run Gatsby against our project
 - Publish the output to an S3 bucket

 The first point is already handled for us by AWS; If you have an API that handles your data, you can create a <a href="https://docs.aws.amazon.com/lambda/latest/dg/services-apigateway.html" target="_blank" rel="noopener">public endpoint</a> to call from there.
-Or, if your publishing data to a bucket, setup an <a href="https://docs.aws.amazon.com/lambda/latest/dg/with-s3.html" target="_blank" rel="noopener">S3 event</a> that's called when data changes.
+Or, if you're publishing data to a bucket, setup an <a href="https://docs.aws.amazon.com/lambda/latest/dg/with-s3.html" target="_blank" rel="noopener">S3 event</a> that's called when data changes.

 Now all we need is our Lambda.
 Let's take the below as a starting point: